danaxsax/danaxsax/README.md

 - 👋 Hi, I’m Cyrce Danae Salinas
 - 👀 I’m interested in cloud computing and full stack
-- 🌱 I’m currently learning data cleaning
+- 🌱 I’m currently developing landing pages and using technologies just like next js and astro